Shilpa Shinde: Career

 Shinde has acted in two Telugu films of 2001: Dasari Narayana Rao's Chinna and Suresh Verma's Shivani.

 Shinde made her television debut in 2002 with Amrapali portraying the titular role.

-She came into the spotlight for her role in the serial Bhabhi.
+She became popular for her role in the serial Bhabhi.
 She next starred in the serial Sanjeevani.
 In 2002 in the same year she played the lead role in Amrapali.
 Later, she continued to play another role in the show Miss India.
 In January 2004, Shinde played the parallel lead as Meher in DD National's show Meher – Kahani Haq Aur Haqeeqat Ki.
 In 2006 she acted in Hari Mirchi Lal Mirchi, and Waaris as Gayatri.

 Shinde's breakthrough role was Koyal Narayan in SAB TV's sitcom Chidiya Ghar opposite Paresh Ganatra.
 Shinde quit the show in 2014 due to problems in her personal life and was replaced by Shubhangi Atre, who played the part for a year.

 In 2015, Shinde played the lead role in &TV's Bhabi Ji Ghar Par Hai!.
 Shinde became a household name with her portrayal of Angoori Bhabhi in Bhabi Ji Ghar Par Hai!, but she quit in March 2016 after having several issues with the makers and accusing them of mentally torturing her.
 Shinde was replaced by Shubhangi Atre.
 Atre cited this fact as a mere coincidence.

 In 2017, Shinde participated in the reality show Bigg Boss 11.
 Shinde emerged as the winner in January 2018.
+In 2018, Times ranked her 7th in the Top 10 Popular Actress in Television.
 In 2020, she appeared on Gangs of Filmistan and later quit.
 In December 2020, Shinde portrayed the role of Queen Meerawati in the web series Paurashpur.

 In 2022, Shinde participated in Jhalak Dikhhla Jaa 10.
 She was eliminated in Week 7, finishing at 12th place.
 In 2024, she participated in Fear Factor: Khatron Ke Khiladi 14 and finished at ninth position on 8 September 2024.
+Since December 2025, she is playing the role of Angoori Manmohan Tiwari in Bhabi Ji Ghar Par Hain 2.0.
+In 2026 she also participated as a contestant in reality show Netflix Lock Upp season 2 as a wild-card and finished in 4th place..